renovatebot/renovate/docs/usage/configuration-options.md

 5. Otherwise, replace the range. e.g. `"^2.0.0"` would be replaced by `"^3.0.0"`

 By default, Renovate assumes that if you are using ranges then it's because you want them to be wide/open.
-As such, Renovate won't deliberately "narrow" any range by increasing the semver value inside.
+Therefore, Renovate won't deliberately "narrow" any range by increasing the semver value inside.

 For example, if your `package.json` specifies a value for `left-pad` of `^1.0.0` and the latest version on npmjs is `1.2.0`, then Renovate won't change anything because `1.2.0` satisfies the range.
 If instead you'd prefer to be updated to `^1.2.0` in cases like this, then configure `rangeStrategy` to `bump` in your Renovate config.